Mongrel.io User Documentation

 ordersApi, URL:https://api.example.com/accounts/${data.sources.userApi.accountId}/orders

-The second source references the first source in its URL.
 The system detects this dependency and ensures userApi executes before ordersApi.
-If userApi returns:

 Complex Expressions